rwirdemann/legacylab/README.md

 LegacyLab provides a set of tools for advanced technical debt analysis and management.

+## Tools

+* hs - hotspot analysis tool

 ## Build

-Builds and installs the LegacyLab binary _lb_ to the _bin_ directory of your GOPATH.
+Builds and installs the LegacyLab binaries _bin_ directory of your GOPATH.

 ```
 make